georgemcz/SimpleScheduler/README.md

 # SimpleScheduler
-Simple scheduler with fluent interface to use when System.Timers are not enough and Quartz.Net is a bit more complex that what you need.
+Simple scheduler with fluent interface to use when System.Timers are not enough and Quartz.Net is a bit more complex than what you need.

 ### Quick Start